nsnam/ns-3-dev-git/doc/manual/source/enable-modules.rst

 #. the .ns3rc file in the top level |ns3| directory is next consulted, if present
 #. the system searches for ~/.ns3rc if the above two are unspecified

-If none of the above limits the modules to be built, all modules that waf knows about will be built.
+If none of the above limits the modules to be built, all modules that CMake knows about will be built.

 The maintained version of the .ns3rc file in the |ns3| source code repository resides in the ``utils`` directory.
 The reason for this is if it were in the top-level directory of the repository, it would be prone to accidental checkins from maintainers that enable the modules they want to use.
 Therefore, users need to manually copy the .ns3rc from the ``utils`` directory to their preferred place (top level directory or their home directory) to enable persistent modular build configuration.